-- The original Warcraft had the Conjurer unit able to summon a multitude of fiery meteors with the "Rain of Fire" spell, though the Mage of Warcraft II and Archmage of Warcraft III switched to the icy "Blizzard" AoE spell instead.
+- The original Warcraft had the Conjurer unit able to summon a multitude of fiery meteors with the "Rain of Fire" spell, though the Mage of Warcraft II and Archmage of Warcraft III switched to the icy "Blizzard" AoE spell instead, giving the Rain of Fire ability to the demonic Pit Lord.
 However, the Mage class in World of Warcraft eventually gets the "Meteor" spell, which calls down a flaming rock that does large damage in the impact zone while leaving behind a lingering patch of fire.
 Some NPCs instead get the "Meteor Swarm" spell.

 - Infernals are demonic Rock Monsters that burn with green Felfire, which are summoned to the battlefield in a curled-up meteor-like state, after which they stand up and begin laying into their summoner's enemies.
-The Pit Lord Hero Unit from Warcraft III could call one down with its "Rain of Fire" ability, while in World of Warcraft, high level Warlocks can do the same.
+The Dreadlord Hero Unit from Warcraft III could call one down with its "Inferno" ability, while in World of Warcraft, high level Warlocks can do the same.
 The MMO also introduces Abyssals, an Elite Mook variant of the already-formidable Infernal.

 - Subverted in Draconia Chronicles.
 A volcano erupts and throws out meteor-like chunks of lava.
 At first, the fire dragons attempt to use their elemental control powers to deflect them, only to discover that they're actually made of rock and they can't really do anything to stop them.
 Giving the oppressed earth dragons the chance to demonstrate their value.